moja-global/About_moja_global/CONTRIBUTING.md

 ### FAQ and Other Questions
 You can find FAQs here.
-You can join the moja global SLACK group here.
 If you have other questions, please write to info@moja.global

 ### How to Contribute
+Please write to info@moja.global if you would like to join a repo, the organisation on GitHub or the moja global SLACK workspace.

-Click a link to get started!
+Click a link below to get started!